Eugen Bleuler

 Coining Term: Schizophrenia

-Bleuler coined the term schizophrenia from the Greek words “schizein”, meaning splitting, and “phren”, originally signifying “diaphragm” but symbolizing the “soul, spirit, mind;” in Ancient Greece, the diaphragm was believed to be the house of the mind.
+Bleuler coined the term schizophrenia from the Greek words “schizein,” meaning splitting, and “phren,” originally signifying “diaphragm” but symbolizing the “soul, spirit, mind;” in Ancient Greece, the diaphragm was believed to be the house of the mind.

 Contrary to common modern assumptions, the term does not imply a splitting of personalities.
 According to Bleuler, schizophrenia represents a group of disorders with shared symptoms but also significant variation in symptoms.
 He differentiated between basic and accessory symptoms, as well as between primary and secondary symptoms.
 Bleuler referred to basic symptoms as those that must be present in any form of schizophrenia, whereas accessory symptoms may or may not occur.

 The distinction between primary and secondary symptoms is related to the aetiology and pathogenesis of the disorder.
-Primary symptoms are directly caused by the assumed neurobiological disease process, whilst secondary symptoms are defined as the psyche’s response to the primary symptoms.
+Primary symptoms are directly caused by the assumed neurobiological disease process, while secondary symptoms are defined as the psyche’s response to the primary symptoms.

 Bleuler identified four primary symptoms, also known as the four A’s: abnormal association, autism, abnormal mood, and ambivalence.
-He coined the term “ambivalence”, defined as the presence of conflicting emotions and “autism”, referring to the tendency of patients to withdraw into an “inner world” of their own making.
+He coined the term “ambivalence,” defined as the presence of conflicting emotions, and “autism,” referring to the tendency of patients to withdraw into an “inner world” of their own making.

 Eugen Bleuler and Eugenics